Grounding Everything in Tokens for Multimodal Large Language Models: Conclusion

 \section{Conclusion}

 We presented GETok, a novel spatial representation that addresses the fundamental challenge of 2D spatial reasoning in MLLMs.
 By introducing learnable grid and offset tokens, GETok provides a unified framework for precise spatial localization while maintaining architectural simplicity.
 The offset mechanism yields the emergent benefit of progressive localization refinement, enabling iterative self-correction.
-Extensive experiments demonstrate competitive performance across diverse referring tasks under both the supervised and reinforcement learning settings.
+Extensive experiments across diverse referring tasks show that GETok is effective under both supervised fine-tuning and reinforcement learning, while retaining a simple and unified autoregressive formulation.

+\paragraph{Acknowledgements.} This work was supported in part by NSFC (62322113, 62376156), Shanghai Municipal Science and Technology Major Project (2025SHZDZX025G15, 2021SHZDZX0102), and the Fundamental Research Funds for the Central Universities.